<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 (2% x $15,000 x 20 years) + (1% x $15,000 x 10 years) = $7,500 per month*

-Eligibility is 6 months of service Per Diem counts towards this enrollment period.
-These contributions that you self direct can be pre-tax or post-tax (Roth) which you self direct within the investment options available in your plan.
+Eligibility is six months of service.
+Per diem counts towards this enrollment period.
+These are contributions that you self-direct within the investment options available in your plan as either pre-tax or post-tax (Roth).

 SCPMG Keogh Plan